miichu/portifolio-marylinh/README.md

 1. clone this project
 2. install the app with `yarn`
-3. To run the app locally, run `yarn dev`
+3. To run the app locally, run `yarn dev` in root
+4. To run Sanity Studio locally, `cd` into `sanity-project` folder.
+Then run `yarn dev`.

 ## 🚀 To deploy the app after making changes